abisop/nuttx-docs/en/guides/platform_directories.md

 `arch/<arch>/include/<chip>` directory or from the `configs/<board>/include` directory for sole purpose of support standard driver interfacing.
-The header files in this directories must not introduce uncontrolled, <span class="title-ref">ad hoc</span> interfaces into the operating system.
+The header files in this directories must not introduce uncontrolled, [ad hoc]{.title-ref} interfaces into the operating system.

 In the application directory, you cannot include header files from either the `arch/<arch>/src/<chip>` directory or the